wrathematics/float/README.md

 ## Methods

 The goal of the package is to recreate the matrix algebra facilities of the base package, but with floats.
-So we do not include higher statistical methods (like `lm()` and `prcomp()`), or more "basic" methods like sorts and so on.
+So we do not include higher statistical methods (like `lm()` and `prcomp()`).

 Is something missing?
 Please [let me know](https://github.com/wrathematics/spm/issues).